home-assistant/home-assistant.io/source/_components/device_tracker.googlehome.markdown

 The `googlehome` component allows you to connect to your Google Home device using an [unofficial Google Home API][googlehomeapi].

-This component will set up a [device_tracker](/components/device_tracker/) plaform to track nearby bluetooth devices.
+This component will set up a [device_tracker](/components/device_tracker/) platform to track nearby bluetooth devices.

 ## {% linkable_title Configuration %}